 - To finish, run the hot water into the sink to clean it, you can even add baking soda.

 How to Drain the Slow Drain

-Whether you have a garbage disposal or not, you will experience the slow drainage from time to time.
+Whether you have a garbage disposal or not, you will experience slow drainage from time to time.
 It’s the easiest of clogs to clear.
 Often it just means that you have food forms or grease attached to the drainage pipes.

 If you have garbage disposal there may be a comfortable clog attached to the waste line thus it won’t let water flow.
 The secret to managing the problem is in fixing it sooner or else the clog may move to the trap and other parts of the drain pipes.

 One other unique appearance is that you may have the clog only on one side of the sink.
-Therefore, the clog will mostly be in u trap.
+Therefore, the clog will mostly be in the u trap.
 However, if it goes slow in both sinks, you should know that the clog may have moved to the traps.

 Use vinegar baking soda and hot water

 This is one of the most natural methods to dislodge waste.
-So put the baking soda into the sink or disposal, go on to add the vinegar.
+So put the baking soda into the sink or disposal, and go on to add the vinegar.
 You will hear it start fizzing.
-You can either cover it to soak for five minutes or go on to add hot water.
+You can either cover it to soak it for five minutes or go on to add hot water.

 With this mixture, the clog should immediately release.
 It’s especially true if the clog is just in the garbage disposal.
 You see the fizzing will break down the waste then the vinegar is your solvent to give it a powerful cleaning.